 For many, there comes a time when the to-do list never shortens and when free time doesn't really feel free.
-This is where CH found Portland's Jordan Hufnagel and his longtime friend James Crowe just over a year ago.
+This is where CH found longtime friends Jordan Hufnagel and James Crowe just over a year ago.
 And this is what led the two—Hufnagel, a bicycle builder by trade; and Crowe, a custom motorcycle fabricator—to found West America, an outdoor lifestyle experiment centered on escaping the aforementioned life.
 After launching with a modest range of handmade camp supplies and soft goods to be used on their upcoming year-long motorcycle trip to Patagonia, the two found themselves in the sights of storied outdoor apparel brand Woolrich, who took a liking to the West America's honest aesthetic and genuine approach to adventure.
 Rather than take the easy route and accept some sort of sponsorship, Hufnagel and Crowe countered with a pitch to collaborate on a limited-edition capsule collection—one that would both be worn on their trip, and could be sold in select shops.

 "We're not really interested in a sponsorship type of situation, because we funded this trip on our own; we're totally set to take it without any obligations to anybody else," said Hufnagel about his initial feelings toward allowing a secondary brand on the bandwagon.
 After all, one specific goal of the trip is to show that a journey of this caliber is possible for anyone.
 But given Woolrich's recently renewed dedication to domestic manufacturing (something Hufnagel and Crowe are deeply invested in) and their openness toward a true separate entity collaboration, West America excitedly sign on.
 Now, nine months later, the collection—which includes a jacket, vest, blanket poncho and cap—is finished and currently in production in New York.
 As a sign of Woolrich's new direction, and the collection's general level of quality, each piece is currently being produced in the same NYC Garment District factory that makes Engineered Garments.